2black0/MicroPython-ESP32-BLE/README.md

 # MicroPython ESP32 BLE

-MicroPython ESP32 BLE

-This is Demo of BLE on ESP32 used for Communication with Android

-you need install Serial Bluetooth Terminal (from PS) or you can make your own apps :)
+This is Demo of BLE on ESP32 used for Communication with Android You need install Serial Bluetooth Terminal (from PS) or you can make your own apps :)

 Device:
 - Wemos ESP32 D1 Mini